We believe each child in a Head Start Program

 We believe interagency relationships

-- must cooperate, coordinate, and collaborate in order to maximize services to children and their families.
+- must cooperate, coordinate, and collaborate in order to maximize services for children and their families.

 - must provide joint training of staff and parents.